open-energy-transition/Oh-my-Grid/docs/map_it.md

 * Please read the common mistakes section in the starter-kit!
 * Certain countries should not be mapped on at a national level (eg. Brasil, USA, India), but you can zoom in to click on regions/states.

 You can select what power infrastructure you want by clicking on the different choices.
 The **Default** pulls all **transmission** power infrastructure and should be used when mapping generally.
 The repository with all the overpass queries can be found [here](https://github.com/open-energy-transition/osm-grid-definition).
 The Osmose, Global energy monitor, and Wikidata buttons are **hint layer** tools, which you can read about in our [tools](https://ohmygrid.org/tools/) page.
+Please do NOT upload these hint layers or data directly into JOSM.
 <!-- Beginning of Map section-->
 <style>
 #map {